Areopagitica: Background

-Like Isocrates, Milton (who was not a member of parliament) did not mean his work to be an oral speech to that assembly.
+Like Isocrates, Milton, who was not a member of parliament, did not mean his work to be an oral speech to that assembly.
 Instead, it was distributed via pamphlet, thus defying the same publication censorship which he argued against.
-As a radical, Milton had supported the Presbyterians in Parliament, and would later work as a civil servant for the new republic, but in this work he argued forcefully against Parliament's 1643 Ordinance for the Regulating of Printing, also known as the Licensing Order of 1643, in which Parliament required authors to have a license approved by the government before their work could be published.
+As a radical, Milton had supported the Presbyterians in Parliament, and would later work as a civil servant for the new republic, but in this work he argued forcefully against Parliament's 1643 Ordinance for the Regulating of Printing, also known as the Licensing Order of 1643, in which Parliament required authors to have a licence approved by the government before their work could be published.

 According to the British Library, "State control of printing was introduced by Henry VIII and continued into the 17th century.
 In April 1638, political agitator John Lilburne was arrested for importing subversive books.
 He was fined £500 and flogged for the two miles between the Fleet Prison and the pillory.
-Milton wrote his pamphlet as a protest against Lilburne’s treatment."
-This issue was personal for Milton, as he had suffered censorship himself in his efforts to publish several tracts defending divorce (a radical stance which met with no favour from the censors).
+Milton wrote his pamphlet as a protest against Lilburne's treatment."
+This issue was personal for Milton, as he had suffered censorship himself in his efforts to publish several tracts defending divorce, a radical stance which met with no favour from the censors.

 In particular, The Doctrine and Discipline of Divorce (1643), which he published anonymously and unlicensed, was condemned by the Puritan clergy as being heretical and intending to foster sexual libertinism, and it was cited in petitions to parliament as evidence of the need to reinstall a system of prepublication licensing.
-Areopagitica is full of biblical and classical references which Milton uses to strengthen his argument.
+Areopagitica is full of Biblical and classical references which Milton uses to strengthen his argument.
 This is particularly fitting because it was being addressed to the Calvinist Presbyterians who composed Parliament at that time.

 According to George H. Sabine, the Areopagitica presumed and was written for an engaged public:

-Argument
+Synopsis

 Before presenting his argument, Milton defends the very idea of writing a treatise such as Areopagitica.
 He compliments England for having overcome the tyranny of Charles I and the prelates, but his purpose is to voice his grievances.
 Milton defends this purpose, holding that to bring forth complaints before the Parliament is a matter of civil liberty and loyalty, because constructive criticism is better than false flattery.
 He concludes his introduction by encouraging Parliament to obey "the voice of reason" and to be "willing to repeal any Act" for the sake of truth and upright judgment.